Worship Gatherings FAQ

 - If you test positive for COVID-19, please notify us immediately so we can contact trace and inform everyone in attendance of the potential exposure (though we will not release your name).

-- If there is a confirmed COVID-19 case in attendance, we will only host the virtual gathering the following week.
+- If there is a confirmed COVID-19 case in attendance and likely exposure to others who would be attending or serving the following week, we will only host the virtual gathering the following week.
 Those who RSVP for the following week’s gathering will be notified ASAP of the cancelling of the in-person gathering.

 When to arrive?